kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

   ```bash
   kyma init function --vscode
   ```
   This command creates the `.vscode` folder, which contains the schema for `config.yaml`.
-Install a [YAML plugin](https://github.com/redhat-developer/vscode-yaml) in your IDE and VSCode will automatically pick it up for validation and autocompletion.
+Install the [YAML plugin](https://github.com/redhat-developer/vscode-yaml) in your IDE and VSCode will automatically pick it up for validation and autocompletion.

 - If you just want to generate the schema, use the following command: